OffchainLabs/nitro/docs/node-running/running-a-node.md

 ### Putting it all together

 - When running docker image, an external volume should be mounted to persist the database across restarts.
-The mount point inside the docker image should be `/home/user/.arbitrum`.
+The mount point inside the docker image should be `/home/user/.arbitrum`
 - Here is an example of how to run nitro-node:

-  - Note that is important that `/some/local/dir/arbitrum` already exists, otherwise the directory might be created with `root` as owner, and the docker container won't be able to write to it.
+  - Note that is important that `/some/local/dir/arbitrum` already exists, otherwise the directory might be created with `root` as owner, and the docker container won't be able to write to it

   ```shell
   docker run --rm -it  -v /some/local/dir/arbitrum:/home/user/.arbitrum -p 0.0.0.0:8547:8547 -p 0.0.0.0:8548:8548 offchainlabs/nitro-node:v2.0.5-208d9d5 --l1.url https://l1-node:8545 --l2.chain-id=<L2ChainId> --http.api=net,web3,eth,debug --http.corsdomain=* --http.addr=0.0.0.0 --http.vhosts=*